ShowcaseSoftwareLtd/showcase-workshop-apis/web-content-zip/README.md

 To embed a web content zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.

+Forms can only be previewed in one of the apps (iOS, Windows, or the Chrome Web App), once the content is correctly linked and the showcase is published.
+The web portal won't show forms via Preview or the Showcases tab.

 ### Make a Zip in Linux or OSX